China reports fewer coronavirus infections, tallies asymptomatic cases

 Users of Chinese social media have expressed fear that carriers with no symptoms could be spreading the virus unknowingly, especially as authorities ease curbs on travel for previous hotspots now that infections have subsided.
 Last week, WHO epidemiologist Maria van Kerkhove said symptomatic patients were the main drivers of transmission, while most of those classified as asymptomatic developed symptoms a few days after diagnosis.

 By Tuesday, 1,367 asymptomatic cases were under observation in China, down from 1,541 the previous day, the health commission said.
 Seven deaths from the virus were reported on Tuesday, up from just one the day before.
-All but one were in the central province of Hubei, where the outbreak began.
+All but one were in Hubei, where the outbreak began.

 A single new local infection was reported in the southern province of Guangdong.
 Although the tally of imported cases, at 806, is just a small fraction of overall cases, authorities fearing a second wave of infection have barred entry to most foreigners and ordered tougher checks on citizens returning from abroad.